gravitational/teleport/rfd/0050-join-methods.md

 This is the main token register endpoint on the Auth server.
 Accepts tokens or EC2 Identity Documents to authenticate the client.

-#### Auth `POST /tokens/register/auth`
-Join Methods: token
-Server trust: CA pins
-Looks like this is a legacy endpoint the just deletes the given token.
-Only works for tokens with the `Auth` role.
-I can't find anything that calls this, so it can probably be scheduled for deletion.

 #### Auth `rpc GenerateHostCerts(HostCertsRequest) returns (Certs)`
 Client trust: mTLS
 Server trust: mTLS